A Figure from the Common Lot

 To Michelet’s mind, by far the most appealing notion was to leave Gremot.
 It was close to midday, and he wanted his lunch.
 “Why,” he asked himself, “do I sit here?
 I will come back another time.”

-But, at that instant he felt persuaded to it, the thought came to him: Gremot will be robbed of his money.
-It brought Michelet up short.
+At the instant he felt persuaded to it, the thought came to him: Gremot will be robbed of his money.
+It brought him up short.

 He had had time enough, these last months, to brood on the lies that once made it seem good to him to serve a foreign army, thus to share its fate.
 Michelet saw himself grown hardened in heart; his degradation rendering him bereft and friendless, dirty, tired and ill, ugly in temper, repellent to others…and they―no less the French than the Prussians―had treated him with cruelty.
 Cruelty beyond any justification…as though, if the victim were only some despised beggar, brutality pleased them.